zawawimanja/LearnJava/README.md

 1. encapsulation - put set/get
 2. inheritance - extends keywords, create main object and use other method from class that inherited
 3. polymorphism - like inheritance, extends keywords, same method but different output
-4. abstraction - cannot create object,abstract & extends keywords,no method body in abstract class
+4. abstraction - hiding certain details and showing only essential information to the user,cannot create object,abstract & extends keywords,no method body in abstract class

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------